Whether you’re applying for a first draw PPP loan or a second draw PPP loan, here’s everything you need to know.

 Your loan can be forgiven if you follow the terms.
 The SBA disaster loan requires repayment.

-How is this similar to the SBA disaster loan?
+How is the PPP similar to the SBA disaster loan?

 - You need to declare (in good faith) that the uncertainty of current economic conditions makes the loan necessary for your business.